 The Southern reefs are some of the most pristine locations in the world to scuba dive.

-There are more than a dozen official dive sitesOpens in a new tab. around Lady Musgrave Island – Manta Bombies, Napoleon’s Wall, the Camp Grounds, Turtle Alleys, Entrance Bombies, Jeff’s Edge, the Canyons, Apartments, the Caves, the Aquarium, the Drop Off and Turtle Bombie among them.
+There are more than a dozen official dive sites around Lady Musgrave Island – Manta Bombies, Napoleon’s Wall, the Camp Grounds, Turtle Alleys, Entrance Bombies, Jeff’s Edge, the Canyons, Apartments, the Caves, the Aquarium, the Drop Off and Turtle Bombie among them.

 The site is suitable for experienced scuba divers that can dive deep for long periods of time.